mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 Compression rules are derived from Security Association (SA) parameters negotiated through IKEv2 {{!RFC7296}}, such as Traffic Selectors (TS) and IPsec mode, as well as additional parameters explicitly defined in this document as Attributes for Rules Generation (AfRG) (see {{sec-afrg}}).
 While TS and IPsec mode serve as inputs for compression, they are not traditionally categorized as AfRG.
 This document introduces the concept of AfRG to unify these inputs and define the compression process.
 To facilitate complete negotiation, any remaining AfRG parameters requiring explicit agreement are addressed through the IKEv2 extension {{!I-D.ietf-ipsecme-ikev2-diet-esp-extension}}.

-Upon establishing the SA, Diet-ESP uses the AfRGs listed in {{tab-ehc-ctx-esp}} for derivation of the SoR applicable to each SCHC stratum.
-The collection of rules are then used for the SCHC Context initialization.
+Upon establishing the SA, Diet-ESP uses the AfRGs listed in {{tab-ehc-ctx-esp}} for derivation of the SoR applicable to the SCHC Instance of a given stratum.
 The reference column in {{tab-ehc-ctx-esp}} indicates the source where the parameter value is defined.
 The C/D column specifies in which of the SCHC strata the parameter is being used.

 EHCP defines three SCHC strata for compression: Inner IP Compression (IIPC), Clear Text ESP Compression (CTEC), and Encrypted ESP Compression (EEC).
 The compression operations for each stratum are described in {{sec-iipc}}, {{sec-ctec}}, and {{sec-eec}}.